 Do you love yourself?
 Be honest now…

-The feeling of not enough, not worthy and being a downright failure seem to be plaguing so many.
-If this resonates with you, please note that this blog post is not intended to judge or offend you.
+The feeling of not enough, not being worthy, and being a downright failure seems to be plaguing so many.
+If this resonates with you, please know that this post is not intended to judge or offend you.

-However, I do recognize that it can be extremely difficult to believe that we are worthy when since we were kids we have been told otherwise by our loved ones, our bosses, colleagues, clients or even strangers.
+However, I do recognize that it can be extremely difficult to believe that we are worthy when we’ve been told otherwise by our loved ones, our bosses, colleagues, clients, or even strangers.

-That said, that is precisely why it’s crucial for us to become our very own best friend and cheerleader.
+That said, that is precisely why it’s crucial for us to become our very own best friends and cheerleader.
 With so many vying against us, we’ve got enough on our plate that we need all the support and love we can get.

 “The most important relationship in your life is the relationship you have with yourself.
 Because no matter what happens.. you will ALWAYS be with yourself.”

-– Dianne Von Furstenberg
+– Diane Von Furstenberg

 This self-love that I am referring to is not arrogance, which I believe is merely a mask for insecurities.
-The type of self love that I’m talking is being kind and treating yourself as you would to your loved ones.
+The type of self-love that I’m talking about is being kind and treating yourself as you would to your loved ones.

-You have the power to make it to be the ideal life that you’ve always imagined of living.
+You have the power to make it to be the ideal life that you’ve always imagined living.
 It all can be a reality as long as you make the commitment to be your very own best friend.

 Give your very best effort and cheer yourself on as you make the journey to your best life, especially when the going gets tough.

 With anything worth doing, sometimes it will be a far cry from a walk in the park to shrug off the negative chatter you have ingrained in your mind about yourself and/or the unpleasant things others may say.